 So, how does one receive “heart knowledge”?
 Or, in other words, what part do we play in the light of God’s Glory and His Word actually penetrating our heart???

-2. Our heart must be receptive to His light penetrating it!
-“DO NOT HARDEN YOUR HEART.”
+3. Our heart must be receptive to His light penetrating it: “DO NOT HARDEN YOUR HEART.”
 (Hebrews 3:7).
 The Seed of God’s Word is packed with Life and Power to save, heal, deliver, transform and bear fruit.
-However, the soil of our heart must be soft, receptive, and nurturing to the Seed, for the Seed to do its Work!
+However, the soil of our heart must be soft, receptive, and nurturing to the Seed for it to do its Work!

 There are many ways and reasons why we harden our heart, such as outright rejection of God and His Word, refusal to obey God and His Word, unbelief of God’s Word, and pride (refusal to admit our need of God and His Word).
 However, there are less obvious ways that we harden our heart, and this is what I want to focus on in this study.